Marvel Studios / The Walt Disney Company

 First Aired on October 6, 2022, on Disney+.

 Wow!
-After three consecutive weeks of disappointing episodes, She-Hulk: Attorney at Law bounced back in a major way this week with what was easily the best episode since Is This Not Real Magic? and what was for me, the most enjoyable episode of the entire series up to this point!
+After three consecutive weeks of disappointing episodes, She-Hulk: Attorney at Law bounced back in a major way with what was easily the best episode of this series.

-Daredevil has at long last formally arrived in real time within the MCU and he is awesome!
+Daredevil had at long last formally arrived in real time within the MCU and he was awesome!

 From the start, let me say that this episode wasn’t great just because of Daredevil.
 She-Hulk was a big part of what made this episode work so well too!
 The chemistry between Charlie Cox and Tatiana Maslany was exceptional, but on top of that, this episode was funny in some places, had some solid action in others, and there was even a bit of drama!
 The courtroom scene was fantastic too!
 Really, this episode was what I hoped this series was going to be before it launched, and this episode was the kind of quality that I’ve come to expect from Marvel Studios as a fan of the Marvel Cinematic Universe.